-- 10 Investment return Enter all investment income (i.e., interest, dividends, rents and royalties), gains and losses (realized and unrealized) from holding investments (regardless of the nature of the investment), student loan interest, and amounts distributed from irrevocable trusts held by others (collectively referred to as "investment return").
-Changes in the value of interest rate swaps should be included in this amount. - 11 Sales and services of educational activities Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
+05: Investment income and investment gains (losses) included in net income - Enter all investment income including: dividends; interest; rents and royalties; gains and losses (realized and unrealized) from holding investments that are included in net income in accordance with the SFAS No. 115; student loan interest; and amounts distributed from irrevocable trusts held by others (collectively referred to as "investment income").

+Part D, line 05 should include all investment income and net investment gains (losses) included in net income in your institution's GPFS.

+06: Sales and services of educational activities - Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
 Examples include film rentals, scientific and literary publications, testing services, university presses, dairies, and patient care clinics that are not part of a hospital.

-The revenue of patient care clinics that are part of a hospital is included in Part D, line 13. - 15 Other revenue - This calculated value is generated using this formula:
+08: Other revenue - This calculated value is generated using this formula:

-$$D15 = D16 - (D01 + ... + D11)$$
+$$D08 = D09 - (D01 + ... + D06)$$